Italy 10 Days or 14 Days: Itinerary Ideas

 DAY 11 – SORRENTO (Positano)

-Relax by the beach, or explore more of Sorrento’s small town.
+Relax by the beaches of Sorrento, or explore more of its small town.
 Known for its limoncello, it is all too easy to do!

 Alternatively, you can do what I did!
 We rented a car and headed to the town of Positano for the day.
 Incredibly beautiful, you can roam around on foot for the whole day and be perfectly content!